 Why Design Firms are Worried – And how you benefit

 So why does that have designers worried?
-Because it finally bridges the gap between expensive proprietary design that they can no longer charge a small fortune for and very cheap do-it-yourself designs that in many, many cases simply look awful especially in regards to responsive design which allows a website to look good on a desktop computer as well as a tablet and smartphone.
+Because it finally bridges the gap between expensive and proprietary custom web design services that they can no longer charge a small fortune for and very cheap do-it-yourself designs that in many, many cases simply look awful.
+This is especially true in regards to responsive design which allows a website to look good on a desktop computer as well as a tablet and smartphone.

 Since WordPress itself is free, you do not need to pay for the software.
-Using a powerful web design tool called Divi, a small number of design companies such as Hosting And Designs L.L.C. are able to offer site designs geared towards those clients who want that $2,000 looking website (many designers charge a lot more) and may even have an interest in knowing how to edit parts of their own site themselves.
-A small number of design firms such as HostingAndDesigns.com can whip out all the bells and whistles, to create that same thousand dollars or more looking website while at the same time still adhering to important web design practices that Google demands;
+Using a powerful web design tool called Divi, a small number of design companies such as Hosting And Designs L.L.C. are able to offer custom web design services geared towards those clients who want that $2,000 looking website (many designers charge a lot more).
+They may even have an interest in knowing how to edit parts of their own site themselves.
+A small number of design firms such as HostingAndDesigns.com can whip out all the bells and whistles.
+We can create that same thousand dollars or more looking website.
+At the same time, still adhering to important web design practices that Google demands;

 1) Responsive design.